ellammal0503/ai-qos-classification-5g/README.md

 ---

 ## 📌 Description
-This repository contains the implementation of **AI-based QoS Classification in 5G Networks**, developed as part of the **Samsung EnnovateX 2025 AI Challenge**.
+This repository contains the implementation of **AI-based QoS Classification in 5G Networks**

 The project focuses on building a **multi-model machine learning platform** that can classify real-time 5G traffic into QoS classes (URLLC, eMBB, mMTC) using:
 - **Classical ML Models**: Random Forest, SVM, KNN